Mitchkachi/FIRST-SQL-ASSIGNMENT/README.md

 # FIRST-SQL-ASSIGNMENT
-I basically analyzed a brewery using SQL
+I basically analyzed a brewery data using SQL